charlesxu90/phbuilder/README.md

 ### 5. Perform basic workflow steps 4 to 6 to obtain a solvate structure.

 When performing the neutralization step, we want to add only one buffer particle, and we want the buffer to be at least 2 nm away from the tripeptide.
-We therefore set the `-nbufs 1` and `-rmin 2.0` flags:
+We therefore set the `-nbufs 1` and `-rmin 2.0` flags.
+Essentially:

 ```
+gmx editconf -f phprocessed.pdb -o box.pdb -bt cubic -d 1.5
+gmx solvate -cp box.pdb -p topol.top -o solvated.pdb
 phbuilder neutralize -f solvated.pdb -nbufs 1 -rmin 2.0
 ```